Lyme Disease in Cats

 While there is a vaccine available for Lyme disease in dogs, there is no preventative vaccine for cats.

-Because a Lyme disease vaccine does not exist for cats, take preventative measures at home to protect your cat.
-Although Lyme disease is not a concern for cats, it’s still a good idea to be educated so you can protect your pets (and your family!) from possible exposure and infection.
+Lyme disease is not a grave concern for cats, as cats very rarely become infected or need to be treated.
+However, as Lyme disease can be serious for dogs and humans, it’s still a good idea to be educated so you can protect your family from possible exposure and infection.